Server Error

 The process we use to identify Internal Control in eramba is shown in the diagram below:

-• You must identify an activity which is currently being executed in your company to deal with this problem
+• You must identify an activity which is currently being executed in your company to deal with this problem.
+The activity MUST be currently being performed in the organisation.

 • Whoever is doing that activity must be identified, typically this is a Team (IT, Finance, etc.)

-• You must explain to the owner what problem is being addressed by the activity they perform
+• You must explain to the owner of that activity, what problem you believe they address.
+You must validate these with them.

-• If there is no owner for that activity this is a sign of a lack of maturity and is best to create a project
+• If there is no owner for that activity, then is very unlikely you have Internal Control and therefore is best to create a project to deal with this later on (2a).

 • The owner needs to describe what the activity is all about, this will be used in eramba to briefly describe the objective of this internal control.
 For example: "We encrypt laptops to protect information"